 ECN 111.
-Introduction to Macroeconomics
+Principles of Macroeconomics

 An introduction to principles of economic analysis, economic institutions, and issues of economic policy.
 The course examines factors determining national income, price, and employment levels as well as the international position in the U.S. economy.

 ECN 112.
-Introduction to Microeconomics
+Principles of Microeconomics